 ESG stands for Environmental, Social, and Governance, the three key factors used to measure an investment’s sustainability and ethical impact in a business or company.
 The environmental component examines how a company performs as a steward of nature, encompassing criteria such as energy use, waste management, and conservation efforts.
 The social aspect of a company emphasizes its relationships with the people it operates with.
 Governance addresses the internal system of practices, controls, and procedures a company adopts to govern itself that would help it decide and comply with the law.

 Incorporating ESG criteria into business strategies has become increasingly vital.
 Companies that prioritize environmental sustainability can reduce operating costs and reduce the risks of climate change.
 By fostering positive social practices, businesses build stronger community ties and enhance their reputation and brand loyalty.
-Effective governance ensures transparency, ethical conduct, and accountability, crucial for maintaining investor trust.
+Effective governance ensures transparency, ethical conduct, and accountability, which are crucial for maintaining investor trust.
 These components create a positive societal impact and drive long-term financial growth and stability.

-A robust financial case for ESG (Environmental, Social, and Governance) is backed by compelling evidence that integrating these criteria into business strategies can lead to more resilient and sustainable financial performance.
+The robust financial case for ESG (Environmental, Social, and Governance) is backed by compelling evidence that integrating these criteria into business strategies can lead to more resilient and sustainable financial performance.
 Based on studies, companies with strong ESG practices often exhibit better operational efficiencies and lower capital costs.
 For instance, environmental efforts to minimize waste and enhance energy efficiency result in long-term cost savings.
 Being socially responsible can reduce turnover rates and lead to a more motivated workforce, increasing productivity.

 Governments and regulatory bodies worldwide are increasingly tightening requirements for environmental and social practices, making compliance crucial for business continuity.
 ESG-focused companies are gaining favor as investors seek to reduce risk and capitalize on sustainable growth opportunities.
 As ESG investing becomes a mainstream approach, firms that fall short of ESG criteria risk losing access to capital and investment.